r3sult/odan.github.io/_posts/2017-11-20-implementing-a-soap-api-with-php-7.md

 }
 ```

-Open the browser to see the WSDL file: http://localhost/hello/server.php?wsdl
+Open the browser to check the WSDL file: http://localhost/server.php?wsdl

 ## Creating a SOAP Client